cavayangtao/lidar_clustering_bench/README.md

 ### Perfection

-Tao's wok on the ring number, and many more ...
+Instead of counting how many clusters were correctly segmented, more precisely, we calculate the 3D Intersection over Union (IoU) between the clustering box and the ground truth box.
+The maximum IoU of a ground truth box is first calculated, and then the average IoU of all the ground truth boxes is taken as the final result.
+As  we focuses on the clustering precision evaluation without considering the frame loss caused by running speed, we play the point cloud data at a very slow speed to ensure that the algorithms can output almost every frame's clustering results.

+We also roughly estimated the [ring_number](laser_ring) (corresponding to the scan layer of LiDAR) missed in the point cloud data of KITTI by calculating the vertical angle of a laser to meet the operating requirements of run clustering and depth clustering.

 ### Annotation

 Although the raw data used are from different datasets, with or without labels, we used the [# L-CAS 3D Point Cloud Annotation Tool](https://github.com/yzrobot/cloud_annotation_tool) to uniformly relabel them to ensure high ground truth accuracy.
-In particular, we first used [AAA]() method to remove ground point clouds from all data.
-Then for L-CAS, bla bla, for  EU Long-term bla bla, and for KITTI, bla bla ...
+In particular, we first used [Ray ground filter](points_ground_filter) method to remove ground point clouds from all data.
+The main idea of ray ground filter is to segment the ground by calculating the height change of a point in the angular differential region in the x-y plane and setting the threshold.

+Since different surfaces of a vehicle, like the car body, the window glass, and the front grill, have different reflectivity for a laser, the point cloud on the vehicle is usually incomplete and shown as separated parts.
+Nevertheless, for EU Long-term and KITTI datasets, we assigned a single bounding box containing all the points of the same vehicle.

 Each frame's annotation is contained in a text file named as the frame but with extension *.txt*.
 Each line in the text file represents a label, which has eleven columns with various information: